stbenjam/metal3-docs/design/baremetal-operator/bmc-events.md

 #### Thundering herd

-Large numbers of events across large numbers of BareMetalHosts could generate a lot of traffic, we provide users with mitigation facilities by allowing them to filter events to specific types.
-Users can also control how many events their webhook receives by configuring the alert thresholds out of band.
+Large numbers of events across large numbers of BareMetalHosts could generate a lot of traffic.
+Users can control how many events their webhook receives by configuring the alert thresholds out of band.

 ### Dependencies